V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – nkanikina : injunction, obligation, precept

-– nkanikinu : promise / oath of loyalty, order, summons, warning
+– nkanikinu : promise, oath of allegiance / order, summons, notice, injunction, warning

-– nkanka : mouthful, bite / share of the dowry reserved for the father or both parents of the girl
+– nkanka : mouthful, bite / share of the dowry reserved for the father or both parents of the bride

-– nkanka : threat, threatening gesture / faith, trust, assurance, fidelity, loyalty, religion
+– nkanka : threat, threatening gesture / faith, trust, assurance, confidence, faithfulness, religion

-– nkanka : kindness, great kindness, great dedication / selflessness, spirit of sacrifice
+– nkanka : goodness, kindliness, great kindness, great dedication / selflessness, spirit of sacrifice

-– nkanka : small slit through which the palm wine flows
+– nkanka : small split through which the palm wine flows

 – nkankala : fence made from palm branch with braided leaves

-– nkanu : litigation, offense, misdemeanor, crime, accusation, summons, citation, trial, sentence
+– nkanu : litigation, offense, misdemeanor, crime, accusation, writ of summons, trial, sentence

-– nkanu : decision, resolution / fold, path, furrow, wrinkle, ride
+– nkanu : decision, resolution / fold, furrow, wrinkle, line

 – nkanunu : advice

-– nkanzi : large island / valley / unburned bush grass / very old barrel, very old pitcher / cotton
+– nkanzi : large island / valley / unburned bush grass / very old pitcher / cotton plant

 – nkasa : truth-detecting potion becoming poison in case of lies, anti-sorcerer potion